matrix-org/matrix-spec-proposals/proposals/2836-threading.md

      * If already processed event, skip.
      * Check how deep the event is compared to `event_id`, does it *exceed* (greater than) `max_depth`?
 If yes, skip.
      * Check what number child this event is (ordered by `recent_first`) compared to its parent, does it *exceed* (greater than) `max_breadth`?
 If yes, skip.
      * Process the event.
 If the event has been added to the response array already, do not include it a second time.
-If an event fails history visibiilty checks, do not add it to the response array and do not follow any references it may have.
+If an event fails history visibility checks, do not add it to the response array and do not follow any references it may have.

    This algorithm bounds an infinite DAG